Ethical Guidelines for Authors

 Reviewers are strongly recommended to comply with the COPE Ethical Guidelines for Peer Reviewers and adhere to the following ethical guidelines:

 Peer reviewers should:

-• respect the confidentiality of peer review and not reveal any details of a manuscript or its review, during or after the peer-review process, beyond those that are released by the journal.
+• respect the confidentiality of peer review and do not reveal any details of a manuscript or its review, during or after the peer-review process, beyond those that are released by the journal.

 • not use information obtained during the peer-review process for their own or any other person’s or organization’s advantage, or to disadvantage or discredit others.